OoliteProject/oolite-debug-console/README.md

 The CLI output is not directly visible on the Windows executable version, since that has no console.
 For now, all output that 'would' go to STDOUT and STDERR goes into a text file in the working directory.

+To run from source, click and twisted need to be installed.

 ```
 # Running from source directory in a linux xterm to get the help
 ./DebugConsole.py -h